Platform overview

 This is a high-level introduction to Tensor Cloud, our flagship product.
-We are proud to be part of the global energy transition and hope you are as excited as we are about the potential of Tensor Cloud to change the way IPPs, investors, and green electricity buyers are interacting with each other and with the renewable energy assets that are powering our future.
+We are proud to be part of the global energy transition and hope you are as excited as we are about the potential of Tensor Cloud to change the way independent power producers, investors, and green electricity buyers are interacting with each other and with their renewable energy portfolios that are powering our future.

 What is Tensor Cloud?